 If pot can be sold legally where you are, you could explore opening a retail store focusing on cannabis oils or edibles, or a paraphernalia shop offering the right tools for getting a recreational high.

-Note that state application and licensing fees for a new dispensary operator typically surpass $10,000, and your state may also require you to have hundreds of thousands of dollars in working capital on hand.
+Note that state application and licensing fees for a new dispensary operator typically surpass $10,000, and your state also may require you to have hundreds of thousands of dollars in working capital on hand.

 How much is pot selling for these day?
 These guys can help you figure it out.